WildernessLabs/Netduino.Foundation/docs/API/Controllers/PID/StandardPIDController/index.md

 #### float IntegralComponent { get; set; }

-In the standard PID algorithm, the derivative gain is specified in `time in minutes` to zero, or target state.
+In the standard PID algorithm, the derivative gain is specified in [`repeats per minute`](http://developer.wildernesslabs.co/Hardware/Reference/Algorithms/Proportional_Integral_Derivative/#integral-and-derivative-gain-components-in-relation-to-time).
 A good value to start with when tuning is `0.1`.

 #### float DerivativeComponent { get; set; }

-In the standard PID algorithm, the derivative gain is specified in `time in minutes` to zero, or target state.
+In the standard PID algorithm, the derivative gain is specified in [`repeats per minute`](http://developer.wildernesslabs.co/Hardware/Reference/Algorithms/Proportional_Integral_Derivative/#integral-and-derivative-gain-components-in-relation-to-time).
 As with the ideal form, the derivative should only be used when the `ActualInput` value has very little noise, as the derivative uses the slope of change to calculate the corrective action.
 A good value to start with when tuning is `0.001`.

 #### float OutputMax { get; set; }